apache/iceberg/site/docs/flink-connector.md

 ## Table managed in custom catalog

-The following SQL will create an flink table in current flink catalog, which maps to the iceberg table `default_database.flink_table` managed in custom catalog.
+The following SQL will create a Flink table in current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in custom catalog.

 ```sql
 CREATE TABLE flink_table (